-- Job Description: This should be written with your program structure in mind and have clear objectives and tasks.
+- Job Description: This should be written with your business or program structure in mind and have clear objectives, tasks, and information about the work environment (i.e. work as a team or individually).
 Identifying a supervisor and defining responsibilities is key. - Application and References: Keep this simple.
 For many young people, this will be their first job and they may not have a resume.
 Expect a combination of personal references, school staff, and community members who can provide information about a young person.